ContextStellar

 Context engineering applies to single prompts, multi-turn conversations, agentic pipelines, and RAG systems.
 The principles are universal: maximize signal, minimize noise, manage what earns a seat in the context window.

-2. Understanding the context window
+2. How does the context window work?

 Every LLM has a context window — the maximum number of tokens it can process at once.
 Modern models range from 8k tokens (older GPT-4) to 200k tokens (Claude) to 2M tokens (Gemini 1.5 Pro).
 Despite these large windows, several constraints make context management critical: